vedran-kolka-syntio/risingwave-docs/docs/guides/jdbc-mysql-sink-support.md

 ---
 id: sink-to-mysql-with-jdbc
-title: Sink data from RisingWave to MySQL with JDBC connector
+title: Sink data from RisingWave to AWS MySQL with JDBC connector
-description: Sink data from RisingWave to MySQL with JDBC connector.
+description: Sink data from RisingWave to AWS MySQL with JDBC connector.
 slug: /sink-to-mysql-with-jdbc
 ---